Refugees of Iraq: Internally displaced Iraqis

 There is also a significant number of Internally Displaced Persons (IDPs) in Iraq.
-As of April 2017 International Organization for Migration estimated that there were about 3 million Iraqis displaced within the country.
-Recent statistics from United Nations High Commissioner for Refugees (UNHCR) state that as of 2019 there are 2 million internally displaced refugees within Iraq.
-As the battle to retake areas from ISIS continues, thousands of Iraqis are being displaced on a daily basis.
-Many IDPs face difficult conditions, and due to continued instability and lack of resource are unlikely to be able to go home in coming months.
+As of September 2025 International Organization for Migration (IOM) estimated that there were about 1 million Iraqis displaced within the country.
+Recent statistics from United Nations High Commissioner for Refugees (UNHCR) state that as of 2024 there are 1 million internally displaced refugees within Iraq.
+As the war to eradicate ISIS continues, thousands of Iraqis are being displaced on a daily basis.
+Many IDPs face difficult conditions, and due to continued instability and lack of resource are unlikely to be able to go home.

 At the end of July 2007 the NGO Coordinating Committee in Iraq (NCCI) and Oxfam International issued a report, Rising to the Humanitarian Challenge in Iraq, that declared that one-third of the populace was in need of aid.
 The NCCI is an alliance of approximately 80 international NGOs and 200 Iraqi NGOs, formed in Baghdad in 2003.
 The report, based on survey research of the nation's civilian population, found that 70 percent of the Iraqi population lacks proper access to water supplies.
 Only 20 percent of the population has proper sanitation and 30 percent of children experience malnutrition.
 About 92 percent of children experience problems learning.
 These figures represent sharp increases since 2003.
 There is a need to address the elderly, disabled population, and disadvantaged families through physical, mental, and social support to help them return to Iraq once the war ends and conditions are stabilized.

+Since 2024 the closure of IDP camps in the Kurdistan Region of Iraq has seen many people to return to their place of residence rashly.